Ornithology

 Ghent, A.W.
 2001.
 Regular spatial patterns of Bank Swallow (Riparia riparia) tunnel entrances, with some possible evolutionary implications.
 American Midland Naturalist 146: 414-423.

-Greenlaw, J. S. 1996.
+Greenlaw, J. S. 2020.
 Eastern Towhee ( Pipilo erythrophthalmus).
-In: The Birds of North America Online (A. Poole, ed.).
-Cornell Lab of Ornithology, Ithaca, NY; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna.html/species/262
+In: Birds of the World (P. G. Rodewald, ed.).
+Cornell Lab of Ornithology, Ithaca, NY.

-Halkin, S. L., and S. U. Linville.
-1999.
+Halkin, S. L., Daniel P. Shustack, M. Susan DeVries, Jodie M. Jawor, and Susan U. Linville.
+2021.
 Northern Cardinal ( Cardinalis cardinalis).
-In: The Birds of North America Online (A. Poole, ed.).
-Cornell Lab of Ornithology, Ithaca, NY; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna.html/species/440
+In: Birds of the World (A. Poole, ed.).
+Cornell Lab of Ornithology, Ithaca, NY.

 Hartman, C.A. and L. W. Oring.
 2003.
 Orientation and microclimate of Horned Lark nests: the importance of shade.
 Condor 105:158-163.